 Museu de la Xocolata

 If you can delay dinner, you may wish to head to the Museu de la Xocolata which is open until 7 pm daily.
 They give free chocolate samples with your entry fee which may tide you over until a later dinner hour.

 Arc de Triomf

-The Museu de Xocolata is only an 8-minute walk from the Arc de Triomf, a picture perfect monument at the entry to a park with plenty of benches for snacking on chocolate.
+The Museu de Xocolata is only an 8-minute walk from the Arc de Triomf, a picture-perfect monument at the entrance to a park with plenty of benches for snacking on chocolate.
 Its also only then 8 minutes further walk to Els Quatre Gats.